confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

 SELECT * FROM ACCOUNTS_TO_MONITOR EMIT CHANGES;
 ```

-* The output from the query should look like the following.
+* The output from this query should look like the following.

 <div align="center">
     <img src="images/accounts-to-monitor-select-results.png" width=75% height=75%>